-To raise more tax revenues for public services that could bene t women, and to do so in ways that promote women’s rights rather than undermining them, all governments need to:
+To raise more tax revenues for public services that benefit women, and to do so in ways that promote women’s rights rather than undermining them, all governments need to:

-- Maximise available public resources, notably tax revenues, to invest in gender responsive public services that will help to end gender inequality and ful l all women’s human rights.
+- Maximise available public resources to invest in gender-responsive public services that will help to end gender inequality and fulfil women’s rights.

-- Establish gender-responsive budgeting to ensure tax revenue is spent in a way which promotes gender equality and upholds the right of all women to have a say in how public money is spent.
+- Establish gender-responsive budgeting to ensure tax revenue is spent in a way that promotes gender equality gives all women a say in how public money is spent.

 - Raise taxes in the most progressive way possible, with more emphasis on direct taxation of income and wealth.

 - Ensure that companies are paying their fair share of tax, including by curbing tax incentives.

 - Carry out tax impact assessments to identify the direct and indirect effects of taxes by gender, paying particular attention to the impacts of both taxes and public spending on the poorest women.